 I often get questions about how you can quickly generate a new stream of revenues for your business.
 Creating a mini-course can be a good option!
-In less than five days, you can launch your mini-course and generate revenue.
+You can launch your mini-course in less than five days and generate revenue.

 When I create a mini-course, my price point is between $27 and $97 because I aim to build my email list before launching a new online course.

 Looking to learn how to do it?
 Here are the steps to follow: